sech1p/AppleMusic_Discord_RPC/README.md

 * Show the music you're listening to without much delay
 * Lightweight (based on python3 and native macOS system tool)

-Unfortunately, at the moment, Apple Music Rich Presence only works when listening to music in `Library`, we will try to fix it soon

 ### 🎥 RPC in action
 ![](rpc_in_action.png)